Building Connection and Change Through Art

 -

-2SLGBTQIA+ Community: Individuals engaged in our dedicated Queer-specific initiatives, rooted in safety, joy, and collective care.
+2SLGBTQIA+ Community: Individuals taking part in our dedicated Queer-led programs, built entirely around safety, joy, and collective care.

 -

-Civic-Minded Adults: People from all walks of life searching for a space of deep belonging, dialogue, and mutual support.
+Civic-Minded Adults: Adults from all walks of life looking for a safe space to connect, talk, and support one another.

-Whether you are an artist deepening your impact or an individual seeking connection, you are part of a national movement toward accountable, values-driven change.
+Whether you are an artist looking to deepen your impact or a neighbour searching for connection, you belong here.
+You are part of a growing movement built on care and shared values.

 -

-Collective Care: We shift from individual burden to shared responsibility.
-Join a Workshop
+Collective Care: We turn individual burdens into a shared responsibility.
+Join a Program

 -